"Artist" - a Musician or Group which has been booked for a gig through Encore. "Event" - the period of time when the Artist performs the Booking.

 Clients pay a 35% deposit when securing their booking.

 The remaining 65% of the Artist’s fee and any travel expenses are automatically transferred from the Client to Encore 28 days before the Event date and then released to the Artist 5 working days after the Event.

 If a booking is secured less than 28 days before the Event date, then the full payment (including the deposit) is taken in a single stage, when the Client secures their booking.

-If a Client books an Artist within 48 hours of the Event date, this is considered a ‘last minute booking’ and the Client agrees to pay a 15% surcharge to cover the increased labour cost.
+If a Client books an Artist within 48 hours of the Event date, this is considered a ‘last minute booking’ and the Client agrees to pay a 15% surcharge to cover the increased administration cost.

-If a Client books an Artist having agreed with Encore by email or telephone that they would like to receive concierge service from a member of the Encore team, the Client agrees to pay a 15% surcharge to cover the increased labour cost.
+If a Client books an Artist having agreed with Encore by email or telephone that they would like to receive concierge service from a member of the Encore team, the Client agrees to pay a 15% surcharge to cover the increased administration cost.

 Though most booking payments take place through the Stripe payment system, Clients can choose to pay Artists using off-site methods such as cash or cheque on the day of the Event.